Table of Contents

-- Incapability or intolerance to oral iron therapy.
+- Patient is intolerant of oral iron therapy.

 However, some pediatricians prefer to start with parenteral iron administration.
-They might administer a few injections initially and put the patient on oral medication to prevent initial difficulties in treatment.
+They might administer a few initial injections and then prescribe oral medication to prevent difficulties in treatment.

-Parenteral iron can be administered IM (intramuscularly) or IV (intravenously).
+Parenteral iron can be administered intramuscularly (IM) or intravenously (IV).

 Intramuscular (IM) Administration

-Iron dextran complex (Imferon) or iron-sorbitol (Jectofer) are considered in this regard.
-A daily dose of intramuscular injection should not exceed 5 mg/kg i.e 50 mg in infants and 100 mg in adolescents.
+Iron dextran complex (Imferon) or iron-sorbitol (Jectofer) can be considered for IM administration.
+A daily dose of IM injection should not exceed 5 mg/kg, i.e. 50 mg in infants and 100 mg in adolescents.

-The recommended daily dose (upper limit of IM injection) in infants is 5mg/kg i.e. 50mg.
-In adolescents, it is 100mg.
-A suitable site for this is the upper and outer quadrant of the thigh.
-In addition, to prevent a repeated injection at the previous prick, it is recommended to administer in a Z fashion.
+A suitable site for IM injection is the upper and outer quadrant of the thigh.
+To prevent a repeated injection at the previous site, it is recommended that the injection be administered in a Z pattern.

 Intravenous (IV) Administration

-Iron-dextran complex (Imferon) or iron-sucrose injection (Venofer) is considered to administer by this route.
+Iron-dextran complex (Imferon) or iron-sucrose injection (Venofer) can be considered for IV administration.
 Initially, a test dose is given to assess the sensitivity.
 After that, the total dose infusion (TDI) is given accordingly.

-A blood transfusion is considered in critical and life threatening conditions of severe anemia whereby a rapid rise in hemoglobin is required as the only option.
+A blood transfusion should be used in critical and life-threatening conditions of severe anemia when a rapid rise in hemoglobin level is required.